An overview of the effects of monetary policy in Russia on GDP and inflation, from 1996 to the present day.

 Comment on monetary trends in Russia

 The 1990s saw the collapse of the Soviet Union and the political and economic transformation of the Russian Federation.
-The lifting of price controls in the early 1990s, the lack of stable market institutions, along with quite rapid and sustained monetary growth ended up in escalating inflation and eventually hyperinflation in 1992 (with an annual rate of inflation higher than 2,500%).
-Since the mid 1990s a more sustainable fiscal policy and tighter monetary policy helped to cut down the rate of growth of money (31.51% on average, see Table above) and thus inflation (20.69% on average).
-The central bank has contributed to the stabilisation of the purchasing power of the ruble by gradually moving from a managed floating exchange rate to a freely floating ruble in 2014 and an inflation targeting monetary policy; by which the central bank commits to achieving a 4% annual rate of inflation by 2017.
+The lifting of price controls in the early 1990s, together with the lack of stable market institutions and quite rapid and sustained monetary growth resulted in escalating inflation and eventually hyperinflation in 1992 (with an annual rate of inflation higher than 2,500%).
+Since the mid 1990s a more sustainable fiscal policy and tighter monetary policy has helped to cut down the rate of money growth (31.51% on average, see table above) and thus inflation (20.69% on average).
+The central bank has contributed to the stabilisation of the purchasing power of the ruble by gradually moving from a managed floating exchange rate to a freely floating currency in 2014 and an inflation targeting monetary policy; by which the central bank commits to achieving a 4% annual rate of inflation by 2017.
 Monetary policy has become more compatible with lower inflation since 2011 and inflation has returned to more moderate figures.
 However, the effects of lower oil prices and political tensions with the international community led to the imposition of economic sanctions to Russia in 2014 and triggered fears over the stability of the economy and the financial system.
 As a result the ruble depreciated quite significantly in 2014 and 2015, which had a major impact on domestic prices (with inflation spiking again to double-digit figures in 2015).
 The central bank has managed to keep money growth in check and bring inflation back on track in recent months, in line with its 4% inflation target.